alexanderhowada/oppai_challenge/README.md

 ## Overview

-While Databricks offers a SQL Warehouse with Dashboards, their "Serverless" solution always runs two EC2 VMs that costs about 1USD per hour, which if very expensive for a single person to use.
+While Databricks offers a SQL Warehouse with Dashboards, their "serverless" solution always runs two EC2 VMs that costs about 1USD per hour, which if very expensive for a single person to use.
 Hence the dashboards will be deployed in notebooks.